-As the academy increasingly rejected the possibility of truths that transcend historical and cultural limitations, distrust grew toward religious truths in particular.
-This was especially the case when faith statements contained elements of exclusivity.
+As the academy increasingly rejected any possibility of truths that transcend historical and cultural limitations, distrust especially grew toward religious truths.
+This was more so the case when faith statements contained elements of exclusivity.

 The six affirmations RC wrote in response to these trends are even more relevant today.